04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 Testing your kit is definitely important and will expose flaws that might need some adjustments.
 Yes, that means detaching and reattaching some stuff, but we’ve tried to save you from that as much as possible.

-TEST 1: Burpees
+TEST 1: BURPEES

 Anyhow, a good way to test your kit is by doing some burpees.
 This exercise can expose 3 weaknesses:

-TEST 2: Reloading
+TEST 2: RELOADING

 Furthermore, another test that’s recommended to do, is to make at least one reload with every single mag pouch.
 This will show you which are the easiest to reach and what adjustments might be needed.

-TEST 3: Training
+TEST 3: TRAINING

 And at last doing training on a range, dry firing in your kit or doing in-field scenarios might expose some other flaws as well which you’ll have to adjust along the way when you’re progressing further.